Ferhan Şensoy

 Osman Ferhan Şensoy (26 February 1951 – 31 August 2021) was a Turkish actor, playwright and director.

 Private life

-Şensoy was born in Çarşamba district of Samsun Province in northern Turkey on 26 February 1951.
-After attending Galatasaray High School some time, he finished Çarşamba High School in 1970.
+Şensoy was born in the Çarşamba district of Samsun Province in northern Turkey on 26 February 1951.

 In 1988, he married stage and film actress Derya Baykal (born 1957).
 From this marriage, two daughters, Müjgan Ferhan and Derya, were born.
 The couple divorced in 2004.
 He made his second marriage secretly in 2014 with stage actress Elif Durdu (born 1977), who acted with Şensoy in the play “Beni Ben mi Delirttim? (literally "Did I Drive Me Crazy?") in 2003.

 Career

 He experienced his first professional acting with "Grup Oyuncuları" in 1971.
 Between 1972 and 1975, he studied Theatre in education in France and Canada.
 He worked under Jérôme Savary and Andre-Louis Périnetti.
 He was awarded the title "Best Foreigner Playwright" in Montreal, Canada in 1975 for his play Ce Fou de Gogol.
 He directed and played in the musical Harem qui rit at Théâtre des Quatre Sous in Montreal.

 In 1975, Şensoy returned Turkey, and joined the "Nisa Serezli-Tolga Aşkıner Theatre" as an actor.
 He wrote several Sketch comedies for the Turkish Radio and Television Corporation and the "Cabaret Theatre Devekuşu" in 1976.
 He staged his cabaret Dedikodu Şov ("Gossip Show") at night club "Stardust" that was played by Adile Naşit, Perran Kutman, Pakize Suda, Sevda Karaca and with music by İstanbul Gelişim Orchestra.
 At the same night club, he played in the cabaret Kukla ve Kuklacı ("The Pupet and the Pupeteer"), written by Arda Uskan and music composed by Fuat Güner.

 In 1978, his first novel Kazancı Yokuşu was published.
 He authored his first screenplay for the film Kızını Dövmeyen Dizini Döver (literally "He Who Doesn't Beat His Daughter Beats His Knee").
 In the same year, he founded the theatre company "Anyamanya" with Mete İnselel.
 He directed and played in his own play İdi Amin Avantadan Lavanta.